liorokman/proxmox-cloud-provider/README.md

    ```bash
    pveum user token add root@pam ccm -privsep=0
    ```

+   Set `PROXMOX_API_TOKEN` to the generated token, and set `PROXMOX_USERNAME` to the correct username.
+In this example, the username would be `root@pam!ccm`

 # Creating a Kubernetes Cluster

 ## Required Information

-1. As a convenience, choose a range of VM IDs to be used for the Kubernetes cluster.
+1. Choose a range of VM IDs to be used for the Kubernetes cluster.
 In this README, all Kubernetes related VMs and container will be in the range 1100-1200 .